szazeski/spokewiki/README.md

 ## Mobile Apps

-Spokewiki uses capacitor to build ios and android apps.
+Spokewiki uses capacitor to build **ios** and **android** apps.

+`npm run build` to get the latest PWA build that the apps will pull in.

-You will need a mac with working versions of xcode and cocoapods:
+You will need a mac with working versions of **xcode** and **cocoapods**:

+> Mac OS ships with an ancient version of ruby, highly recommend you install `brew install rbenv` then load in a recent version, then run `rbenv global x.x.x` and `rbenv shell init` to then install a recent version of cocoapods with `gem install cocopods`.

-`npx cap open ios`
+`npx cap open ios` will open the project in xcode

+`npx cap run ios` will start the simulator immediately

-You will need android studio installed:
+You will need **android studio** installed:

+`npx cap open android` will open the project in android studio

-`npx cap run android`
+`npx cap run androind` will start the simulator immediately

+Extras:

+If you need to rebuild the app icons or splash screen: `npx capacitor-assets generate`